wadeallen/wadeallen.me/content/posts/2021-03-07-bread-of-life.md

 author: "Wade Allen"
 title: "Bread of Life"
 date: "2021-03-07"
-description: "This is a test summary"
 tags: ["communion", "John"]
 ShowToc: false
 ---

-this is ates
+this is a test summary